 An award-winning teacher fighting for Connecticut working families

-Jahana Hayes is a teacher and community leader running for re-election to Congress to fight for Connecticut working families.
+Rep. Jahana Hayes is a teacher and community leader who ran for reelection to Congress to fight for Connecticut families.
 A lifelong Connecticut resident, she grew up in a Waterbury public housing project.
-Jahana’s family struggled with poverty and addiction.
-After she got pregnant as a teenager she found her calling as a teacher and overcame barriers to break the cycle of poverty with the support of her community.
+Rep. Hayes’ family struggled with poverty and addiction.
+After she became a teen mom, she went back to school to become a teacher, overcoming barriers to break the cycle of poverty with the support of her community.
 She enrolled in her local community college and went on to earn her bachelor’s, master’s, and advanced degrees all while working to support her family.
-Jahana has dedicated her career to public education, and worked as a high school social studies teacher in New Haven and Waterbury.
-A champion for students and their families, Jahana earned the 2016 Connecticut Teacher Of The Year Award and went on to earn the 2016 National Teacher of the Year Award.
-Most recently, Jahana served as talent and professional development supervisor for Waterbury Public Schools.
-When Jahana began her 2018 campaign for Congress, there were no people of color in New England’s congressional delegation and her victory changed that.
-Connecticut had never elected an African American woman to Congress, and Jahana became the first with her historic win.
+Rep. Hayes has dedicated her career to public education, and worked as a high school social studies teacher in New Haven and Waterbury.
+A champion for students and their families, she earned the 2016 Connecticut Teacher of the Year Award and went on to earn the 2016 National Teacher of the Year Award.
+Rep. Hayes has also served as a talent and professional development supervisor for Waterbury Public Schools.
+When Rep. Hayes began her 2018 campaign for Congress, there were no people of color in New England’s congressional delegation, and her victory changed that.
+Connecticut had never elected a Black woman to Congress, and Rep. Hayes became the first with her historic win.
 She lives in Wolcott with her husband, a police officer, and is a proud mother of four children.

 A proven leader dedicated to expanding economic opportunity

-Jahana ran a successful grassroots campaign for the open seat vacated by former Congresswoman Elizabeth Esty in 2018, and now she faces a tough re-election fight.
-The EMILY’s List community is proud to continue standing with this inspiring leader.
-With so much at stake in 2020, let’s show Jahana the full support of the EMILY’s List community to keep this champion for Connecticut working families in the House and in the majority.
+Rep. Hayes ran a successful grassroots campaign for an open seat in 2018 and worked hard to win reelection in 2020 — and again in 2022.
+The EMILY’s List community is proud to continue standing with this inspiring leader, and to have helped keep this champion for Connecticut working families in the House.